GLP-1 Side Effects: What to Expect and How to Manage Them

 Gallbladder Problems (Rare: <1%)

-Action: Contact healthcare provider immediately for evaluation.
+What to do: Contact your healthcare provider immediately for evaluation.

 Severe Allergic Reactions (Very Rare)

-Severe Hypoglycemia (If Taking Other Diabetes Meds)
+Severe Low Blood Sugar (If Taking Other Diabetes Meds)

-Thyroid Concerns: Separating Fact from Fear
+The Thyroid Question: Separating Fact from Fear

 Animal Studies